-If an outside professional such as a specialist teacher is involved with your child you will also be asked to attend regular reviews with him or her.
+If an outside professional such as a specialist teacher is involved with your child you will also be asked to attend reviews with him or her and have any information related to this shared with you.
 At these reviews we again look at how your child is progressing against their targets, and what the next steps will be to support further progress.